 Is Greek yogurt zucchini bread healthy?

+Many pre-made breads or store bought mixes contain way too much added sugar.
+Some even contain up to or even more than your daily allowance of sugar – yikes!
 The key ingredients that make this simple zucchini bread recipe healthier than store bought varieties are Greek yogurt, whole wheat flour, fresh zucchini, and less sugar than leading brands.

 Greek yogurt is a great source of B vitamins, calcium, protein, and probiotics.
 Select a fat content that works with your overall diet.
 If you tend to consume a lot of foods high in saturated fat, a low-fat or fat-free variety is your best choice.
 If you limit saturated fat in your diet, full-fat varieties are okay.